tarwn/lessthandot-hugo/blogs/content/posts/2013-06-25-sql-server-2014-ctp1-native.md

 from sys.sysobjects s1, sys.sysobjects s2, sys.sysobjects s3
 ```

-Let&#8217;s see how much memory SQL Server is using for this table
+Let's see how much memory SQL Server is using for this table

 sql
 SELECT